demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

     """
     print("funk")
 ```
-or specify it as a type in the function declaration like so
+or specify it as a type in the function declaration, like so:
 ```python
 metadata_collector = YMLMetadataCollector(integration_name="some_name")